ghackwrench/F256_Jr_Kernel_DOS/kernel/README.md

 ### Flashing the Kernel

-The kernel consists of four 8k blocks which must be flashed into the last four blocks of the F256.
-Using the F256 Programmer Tool (Windows), the kernel needs to be flashed into Flash Blocks $3C-$3F.
+The kernel consists of five 8k blocks which must be flashed into the last five blocks of the F256.
+Using the F256 Programmer Tool (Windows), the kernel needs to be flashed into Flash Blocks $3B-$3F.
 Alternately, the SuperBASIC repo contains a script which uses a python based loader to install SuperBASIC along with the Kernel.

 ### DIP Switches